sofisa16/sofisa16.github.io/_posts/2015-09-21-BasicLevel.markdown

 categories: BasicLevel
 ---

-The topic to cover are:
+The topics to cover are:

 1. Check status of your local repository.
 2. How to view the history or log of your repository.